elegant-scipy/elegant-scipy/markdown/preface.markdown

 If you don't license your code, it is closed by default.
 Even if you publish your code (for example by placing it in a public GitHub repository), without a software license, no one is allowed to use, edit or redistribute your code.

-When choosing among the many license options, you should first decide what you want to allow people to do with your code.
+When choosing among the many license options, you must first decide what you want to allow people to do with your code.
-Do you want people to be able to sell your code for profit (or sell other code that uses your code), or do you want to restrict your code to be used only in free software?
+Do you want people to be able to sell your code for profit?
+Or sell software that uses your code?
+Or do you want to restrict your code to be used only in free software?

 There are two broad categories of FOSS license: